danusan-s/Chess-Render-with-OpenGL/stockfish/wiki/UCI-&-Commands.md

 Set up the position described in `fenstring`.
 If the game was played from the start position the string `startpos` must be sent.
+> [!NOTE]
-_Note: If this position is from a different game than the last position sent to the engine, the GUI should have sent a `ucinewgame` in between._
+> If this position is from a different game than the last position sent to the engine, the GUI should have sent a `ucinewgame` in between.

 Examples:
 ```